ezsystems/commerce-documentation/docs/guide/configuration/configuration.md

 ## Session settings

-A parameter in `php.ini` (e.g. `/etc/php5/apache2/php.ini`) might have to be set up since it reduces the lifetime of a session:
+A parameter in `php.ini` (e.g. `/etc/php5/apache2/php.ini`) should be set up since it reduces the lifetime of a session:

 ```
 session.gc_maxlifetime = 86400